Openhab-Nodes/website/content/en/userguide/administer.md

 Configure all notification services on the "Notification Services" sub-page.

 {{< callout type="info" title="New here?" >}}
-If you have just installed openHAB X you should configure at least one notification type.
+If you have just installed OHX you should configure at least one notification type.
 E-Mail is recommended, but might not work on your internet connection or behind firewalls.
 If you are a subscriber, you can use the Cloud Connector notification without any additional setup.
 {{< /callout >}}

 ## Disk Space and System Resources